mkgold/manifold-docs/developers/installation.md

 You will also need a functioning installation of Postgres.
 We use Homebrew to manage our OSX Postgres installation.
 The Postgres website provides instructions on [installing Postgres on OSX](https://www.postgresql.org/download/macosx/).
 There are also a number of helpful resources online about running Postgres in a development environment, [such as this one.](https://www.codefellows.org/blog/three-battle-tested-ways-to-install-postgresql/)

+Manifold search relies on ElasticSearch, which in turn relies on Java.
+On our development, staging, and production hosts, we are running ElasticSearch 5.1.x and Java 8.
+As with other dependencies, we've had good luck installing ElasticSearch with Homebrew on our development machines.

 Finally, you'll want to have Redis installed for processing background jobs.
 Again, we've had good luck installing it with Homebrew: `brew install redis`

 ### 1. Clone the repository